fbpx

 What do you do when…

-When we think of a funeral, it basically comes down to being with the people who are close to you or the person who passed, and sharing stories about their life.
 A funeral, at its heart, is about remembering, celebrating, and mourning the passing of someone who was part of your life.
 All the other things, like service sheets, flowers, and music, etc., are optional.
-If we look at the service itself, the structure is basically this:
+They are not essential for a funeral service.

 Seven steps to help you when are facing death